 “I would never consider buying a place in Mexico because you never own the land and you can´t leave the place to your children.”

-“Not true,” I retorted.
-He is an intelligent person, just terribly misinformed on this subject.
-We talked through lunch about buying property anywhere and agreed that no matter where one buys, it is always best to use a reputable Real Estate Agent in Lake Chapala.
-Agents everywhere are familiar with the area, they should listen to you and understand your concerns, needs and desires and, most importantly, know your budget as well.
+“Not true!
+Many new comers are just terribly misinformed on this subject.
+When buying property anywhere, no matter where one buys, it is always best to use a reputable Real Estate Agent in Lake Chapala.
+Agents are familiar with the area, they listen to you and understand your concerns, needs and desires and, most importantly, know your budget as well.
 And, of course, it is your obligation to be honest and to ask questions, but here in Mexico it is like anywhere else – it is all about location, location, location, not just price.

 Yes, a Foreigner can buy property in Mexico.